ActewAGL New South Wales Plans & Prices (July 2026)

 ActewAGL offers solar feed-in tariffs in New South Wales.
 Rates vary by plan and distributor zone and change regularly.
 Confirm the current rate with ActewAGL and compare solar plans to ensure you are getting a competitive feed-in rate.

-• How do I switch to ActewAGL in NSW?
+• How do I switch from ActewAGL in NSW?

 ActewAGL in other states